 Despite the debate and controversy, let’s now take a closer look at how to go about trying to find and stimulate the area where the G-Spot might be.

 Before getting started, there are a few things to keep in mind:

 - You might not find it: in which case, don’t worry about it.
 There are countless other ways to enjoy sex without focusing on this area.

 - If you do find it, your partner may not like it being stimulated

 - Finding it is only possible when your partner is very turned on: which means lots of good foreplay first.

-How to find the G-spot
+Practical ways to find the G-spot

 Because the G-spot is inside the vagina, there’s really only one way that you’re going to find it, and that’s by touch.
-And in case you’re wondering, your tongue isn’t long enough to find it orally!

 The easiest way to find it is if your partner is lying on her back.
 Once she’s very aroused, insert your fingers inside her and feel around the upper wall of her vagina.